two women signing a contract

 If you’re ready to start talking to lenders, our guide on preparing to apply for a business loan can help.

-This story was updated by Kirsten Capunay and Sean Peek.
+This story was originally written and updated by Kirsten Capunay and Sean Peek.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.